MatthewHaas/genetic_diversity/imputation/README.md

 ### plink_with_imputed_data.txt
 Basic code for launching PLINK using imputed SNP data

-### polyRAD.err
-polyRAD error message.
-Keeping here to save message until I figure out how to solve it.

-### polyRAD_script.R
-R script for imputation with the package polyRAD

 ### setup_directory_for_imputation.txt
 This is how the directory where I carried out the imputation steps was set up.

-### steps_to_install_polyRAD.txt
-Steps that were taken to install the R package polyRAD and get it up and running

 ### vcf_file_list.txt
 A VCF file list that I used to loop through for imputation with BEAGLE